freedombox/FreedomBox/ugly_hacks/santiago/README.rst

 *B* MUST respect that location in its response and update that location for its Santiago service from *A* going forward.

-In this document, I elide the Santiago acknowledgements (because they add a lot of unnecessary noise - we can assume communication failures are failures of acknolwedgement receipt).
-But, after each message that needs a response, an acceptably signed acknowledgement message is returned.
+In this document, I elide the Santiago acknowledgments (because they add a lot of unnecessary noise - we can assume communication failures are failures of acknowledgment receipt).
+But, after each message that needs a response, an acceptably signed acknowledgment message is returned.
 Otherwise the sender preferentially moves on to the recipient's next Santiago address after a sufficient amount of time has passed.
 An example of this communication, with these details specified, follows: